 Thai Sweetcorn and Prawn Soup

 A quick and easy soup to make.
 The sweetcorn and prawns work brilliantly together.
 The sesame oil adds that perfect finishing touch.
-Try hovering over the serving size to change it to your needs!

 - 2 teaspoons sesame oil